Why Nick Viall Won’t Marry ‘The Bachelor’ Winner Vanessa Grimaldi

 “Like Vanessa and I have said, it’s too early for us right now,” Nick continued to Us Weekly of why he and Vanessa have no plans to get married anytime soon despite Viall proposing and getting engaged to the Canadian teacher during The Bachelor finale.
 “We’re still just doing a lot of new things together.”

-Viall however did admit that just because he and Girmaldi aren’t planning a wedding right now, he’s still excited about potentially marrying his winner somewhere down the line.
+Viall, however, did admit that just because he and Grimaldi aren’t planning a wedding right now, he’s still excited about potentially marrying his winner somewhere down the line.

 “We’re very open about the fact that we have a long way to go,” Nick said of if a wedding will happen sometime in the future, “and we’re excited about that journey.”

-But while Nick and Vanessa’s wedding planning may be on hold in the wake of The Bachelor finale, Viall did confirm to the outlet that he and Grimaldi are moving forward with their relationship by confirming that he and his fiancé in fact living together in the U.S. after Vanessa revealed on the show that she wasn’t sure if she wanted to leave her family and work in Canada to be by Viall’s side.
+But while Nick and Vanessa’s wedding planning may be on hold in the wake of The Bachelor finale, Viall did confirm to the outlet that he and Grimaldi are moving forward with their relationship by confirming that he and his fiance are, in fact, living together in the U.S. after Vanessa revealed on the show that she wasn’t sure if she wanted to leave her family and work in Canada to be by Viall’s side.

 “We’re still working through the visa stuff,” Nick revealed of his and Vanessa’s living situation, but he confirmed that they are living together despite not being ready to get married.
 “While we’re in L.A., we’re living together,” said Nick.